Empathy is the foundation of great products.

 But after years working in big tech and start-ups, we’ve run into two painful truths:

-Figma designs show what the team meant to build, not what actually shipped.
+Figma designs show what your team meant to build, not what actually shipped.
 And even with perfect hand-offs, designs go stale.
 The live product?
 It’s hard to access, harder to capture, and even harder to share.

 Designers spend more time documenting than designing.

-Marketers don’t have visibility into top flows for launches.
+Marketers don’t have visibility into end-to-end flows.

-Sales demos stale mockups and prototypes.
+Sales demos stale mock-ups and prototypes.

-Leadership makes decisions based on anecdotes and desktop.
+Leadership makes decisions based on desktop.

 That’s why we’ve built Empath.

-Empath lets you launch virtual devices and use your live product as customers see it.
-You can easily test your app like a customer, capture presentation-ready screenshots, and analyze your competitors.
-And so much more.
+You can launch virtual devices right on your Mac and seamlessly use your product as a customer.
+Test your app, capture presentation-ready screenshots, and analyze your competitors.

 Empathy isn’t a nice-to-have.
 It’s the foundation of great product work.
 We’re building for ourselves and for every team striving to stay customer-obsessed.